saltyma/PFE2025/README.md

 ### Access the HSM command channel over USB (PuTTY)

-The firmware enumerates as a USB CDC-ACM virtual COM port configured for 115200 bps, 8 data bits, no parity, and one stop bit.【F:STM32U5_USBX_crypto/USBX/App/ux_device_cdc_acm.c†L50-L112】
+The firmware enumerates as a USB CDC-ACM virtual COM port configured for 115200 bps, 8 data bits, no parity, and one stop bit.

 1. After flashing, connect the board’s USB data port to your PC.
 2. Locate the assigned COM port (Windows Device Manager → “Ports (COM & LPT)”; on Linux